 - The UK courts can no longer decide matters regarding EUTMs/RCDs as from 1 January 2021.
-However, if a case relating to such rights was already ongoing in a UK court on that date, it can continue but the decision will be enforceable only in respect of the corresponding UK rights.
+However, if a case relating to such rights was already ongoing in a UK court on that date, it can continue and the UK court can potentially still grant remedies (such as a pan-EU injunction) in respect of the EUTMs/RCDs as well as the corresponding UK rights.

 - Yes, it will still be possible to submit a Union application for customs action (AFA) against goods that are suspected of infringing EU-wide IP rights.
 However, from 1 January 2021 you must submit that AFA in one of the 27 Member States, not in the UK, and the Union AFA can no longer cover the UK.

 - Any Union AFAs submitted via UK customs prior to 1 January 2021 are no longer valid in the EU (although they remain valid for the UK, which is setting up a parallel system of customs enforcement).
 You will need to resubmit the Union AFA via one of the EU27 Member States.

 - If you have an existing Union AFA submitted via an EU27 Member State that lists the UK as one of the areas for customs enforcement, this is no longer valid in the UK after 31 December 2020.
 It remains valid for any EU27 customs authorities that it applied to, but you will have to submit a fresh UK AFA for action by the UK customs authorities.